-Dmitry V. Zenkov is assistant professor of mathematics at North Carolina State University.
-His email address is dvzenkov@unity.ncsu.edu.
-Research partially supported by NSF grant DMS-0306017. theorem); nonholonomic systems are almost Poisson but not Poisson (i.e., there is a bracket that together with the energy on the phase space defines the motion, but the bracket generally does not satisfy the Jacobi identity); and finally, unlike the Hamiltonian setting, volume may not be preserved in the phase space, leading to interesting asymptotic stability in some cases, despite energy conservation.
+^{}Research partially supported by NSF grants grants DMS 0103895 and 0305837 bracket which together with the energy on the phase space defines the motion, but the bracket generally does not satisfy the Jacobi identity); and finally, unlike the Hamiltonian setting, volume may not be preserved in the phase space, leading to interesting asymptotic stability in some cases, despite energy conservation.
 The purpose of this article is to engage the reader's interest by highlighting some of these differences along with some current research in the area.
 There has been some confusion in the literature for quite some time over issues such as the variational character of nonholonomic systems, so it is appropriate that we begin with a brief review of the history of the subject.